mesosphere/dcos-commons/docs/pages/operations-guide.md

   * Pod IP addresses can be resolved with the DNS: `<task_name>.<service_name>.autoip.dcos.thisdcos.directory`.

 Specifying that pod join the `dcos` overlay network has the following indirect effects:
-  * The `ports` resource requirements in the service spec will ignored as resource requirements.
+  * The `ports` resource requirements in the service spec will be ignored as resource requirements, as each pod has their own dedicated IP namespace.
     * This was done so that you do not have to remove all of the port resource requirements just to deploy a service on the overlay network.
   * A caveat of this is that the SDK does not allow the configuation of a pod to change from the overlay network to the host network or vice-versa.